Coronavirus: Government measures set to stop sport in Ireland

 Taoiseach Leo Varadkar announced the measures in a media address in Washington DC on Thursday.

-The measures will have a major impact on sport throughout the country, with the GAA to confirm in next hour that as of midnight there is a blanket ban on all activity at every age level.
+The measures will have a major impact on sport throughout the country, with the GAA also confirming that as of midnight there is a blanket ban on all activity at every age level.

 Meanwhile representatives of clubs, players and the FAI will meet in Abbotstown at 2pm on Thursday afternoon to consider the implications of the measures taken by the Government counter the spread of the coronavirus.